-Bilingual education has become more and more important because of the demands of the current and future society [48].
+Bilingual education has become more and more important because of the demands of the current and future society (49).
 This is why, for the last twenty years, European institutions have been recommending measures to support the revision and adaptation of the national language policies with a view to improving the language skills of their citizens and, in particular, to developing the Content and Language Integrated Learning (CLIL) approach in their education systems.
-Therefore, the implementation of CLIL as one approach to bilingual education is an emerging movement of growing interest in the education systems of European Union countries that calls for the need to rethink, create and implement an approach to bilingual education based on the coordination and integration of language and content through a cross-disciplinary dialogue [49].
+Therefore, the implementation of CLIL as one approach to bilingual education is an emerging movement of growing interest in the education systems of European Union countries that calls for the need to rethink, create and implement an approach to bilingual education based on the coordination and integration of language and content through a cross-disciplinary dialogue (50).

-According to Coyle, Hood, and Marsh [50, p.
-1] CLIL "is a dual-focused educational approach in which an additional language is used for the learning and teaching of both content and language".
+According to Coyle, Hood, and Marsh (51) CLIL "is a dualfocused educational approach in which an additional language is used for the learning and teaching of both content and language".

-This is why CLIL pursues a dual objective: learning the content of specific curricular subjects and learning an additional language in an integrated way, through learning situations where a whole subject or a single lesson of the curriculum content is taught through another language [50, 51, 52, 53].
-Even though the L in CLIL does not stand for a certain language, English is the most frequently used language in Europe [54].
+This is why CLIL pursues a dual objective: learning the content of specific curricular subjects and learning an additional language in an integrated way, through learning situations where a whole subject or a single lesson of the curriculum content is taught through another language (51,52,53,54).
+Even though the L in CLIL does not stand for a certain language, English is the most frequently used language in Europe (55).
 In general, CLIL can be used in many subjects, even connecting more than one curricular subject with a language, and it can be applied to all educational levels.

-Usually, CLIL consists of four components (Figure 10) that altogether form the 4Cs framework [55, 56] and which should be included in every CLIL lesson plan or material:
+Usually, CLIL consists of four components (Figure 10) that altogether form the 4 C's framework (56,57) and which should be included in every CLIL lesson plan or material:

-- Content: The first C refers to the curricular content of the specific subject(s) selected, such as, for instance, science, maths, arts and craft, music, etc. According to Coyle, Hood, and Marsh [50, p.
-41] effective learning takes place through "progression in knowledge, skills and understanding of the content". - Communication: Communication refers, in general, to the language learning and using, both orally and in writing.
+- Content: The first C refers to the curricular content of the specific subject(s) selected, such as, for instance, Science, Mathematics, Arts and craft, Music, etc. According to Coyle, Hood, and Marsh (51) effective learning takes place through "progression in knowledge, skills and understanding of the content". - Communication: Communication refers, in general, to the language learning and using, both orally and in writing.
 Therefore, it is crucial that the learners interact with each other in the communicative context and thus create their knowledge about the content.
 This component also addresses the need for the development of appropriate language knowledge and skills, such as vocabulary or grammar. - Cognition: Content implies the development of the students' cognitive skills.
 Students need support to develop these skills in the additional language.
 They also must be involved in thinking and engaged in higher order thinking skills.
-Through reasoning, creative thinking and evaluation, among others, CLIL allows students to create their own knowledge and understanding [57]. - Culture: According to Coyle [58] "Culture is at the core of CLIL", that is why intercultural learning and therefore, understanding our own and also other cultures, is a crucial part of CLIL.
-By getting in contact with other cultural contexts, learners can acquire a deep intercultural awareness and "become aware of the responsibilities of global as well as local citizenship" [57, p.
-7].
+Through reasoning, creative thinking and evaluation, among others, CLIL allows students to create their own knowledge and understanding (58). - Culture: According to Coyle (59) "Culture is at the core of CLIL", that is why intercultural learning and therefore, understanding our own and also other cultures, is a crucial part of CLIL.
+By getting in contact with other cultural contexts, learners can acquire a deep intercultural awareness and "become aware of the responsibilities of global as well as local citizenship" (58).

-Of course, these four components cannot be seen separated from each other but rather creating a symbiosis within specific contexts whichthen, leads to effective CLIL.
+Of course, these four components cannot be seen separated from each other but rather creating a symbiosis within specific contexts which then, leads to effective CLIL.
 These four components already suggest some of the aims CLIL has which are closely linked to its' benefits for learning.

 Figure 10.
 The 4Cs Framework.
-Authors' adaptation from Coyle et al. [50, p.
-41].
+Authors' adaptation from Coyle et al. (51).